jeyabalajis/aws-certified-sa-pro-notes/docs/migration/migration.md

 • You want to specify BYOL licenses during migration.
 • You are interested in migrating VMs to Amazon EC2.
 • You want to use incremental migration.

+## Database Migration

+When you use AWS SCT and an AWS Snowball Edge device, you migrate your data in two stages.

+- First, you use the AWS SCT to process the data locally and then move that data to the AWS Snowball Edge device.
+- You then send the device to AWS using the AWS Snowball Edge process, and then AWS automatically loads the data into an Amazon S3 bucket.

+- Next, when the data is available on Amazon S3, you use AWS SCT to migrate the data to Amazon Redshift.
+- Data extraction agents can work in the background while AWS SCT is closed.
+You manage your extraction agents by using AWS SCT.
+- The extraction agents act as listeners.
+When they receive instructions from AWS SCT, they extract data from your data warehouse.